GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/continuous_test/ml_tests/tf/README.md

-# Kokoro test for tf model reliability testing
+# Kokoro test for tf model reliability using gcsfuse

 This readme contains file descriptions, libraries and model used for the test.